BorisDimitrov1/Mobile/README.md

 # Selenium Framework

 ## Overview
-This project is showing the number of ads for a specific car brand and model in mobile using Java 17, Junit, Selenium and Maven
+This project is showing the number of ads for a specific car brand and model in mobile.bg using Java 17, Junit, Selenium and Maven

 ## Setup Instructions